How to get to Tokyo

 - Tokyo Subway Ticket (24 hours: 800 yen, 48 hours: 1200 yen, 72 hours: 1500 yen)

 Unlimited use of all subway lines (Toei and Tokyo Metro).
 Not valid on JR trains.
 The pass is sold at Narita Airport, Haneda Airport, ticket offices at some major subway stations, and selected Bic Camera and Yamada Denki electronic stores in central Tokyo to foreign tourists only (passport required).
-Furthermore, it is sold to both foreign tourists and residents of Japan through selected travel agencies outside of the Kanto Region.
+Furthermore, it is sold to both foreign tourists and residents of Japan through selected travel agencies and convenience stores outside of the Kanto Region.
+It can also be purchased online through Klook.

 - Toei and Tokyo Metro One-Day Economy Pass (900 yen)